CURRICULUM & CREDITS

 Can I fulfill Core in study abroad?

 Students are often able to earn core credit while studying abroad.
 Gordon’s own semester programs are designed to fulfill specific Core credits.
-Many approved programs have courses that have been used for Core Credit (e.g. Environmental Literature at the Creation Care Studies Program for Natural World + Literature; or Introduction to Theology at LCC University for Christian Theology.)
+Many approved programs have courses that have been used for Core Credit (e.g. Introduction to Theology at LCC University for Christian Theology.)
+Courses used for core fulfillment must be approved by the Registrar's office.
 See the GEO for more information.

 Can I take additional courses while abroad?